Lectures on Bulk Reconstruction: Boundary representation of free fields in the bulk

 This freedom allows us to put the smearing function in a convenient form.
 In particular, we can arrange for the smearing function to be non-zero only at boundary points spacelike separated from the bulk point $(r,t,\Omega)$.
 This is the minimal support that it can have (We refer to section 2.3 of \cite{Hamilton:2005ju} for details).

 We now have an expression for the boundary representation of the bulk field.
 By writing the bulk coordinate as $y$ and boundary coordinate as $X$ we can denote it simply as:

-Where the range of integration is over all points $X$ in the boundary which are spacelike separated from the bulk point $y$.
+Here the range of integration is over all points $X$ in the boundary which are spacelike separated from the bulk point $y$.
 Note that this is a non-local operator in the CFT.

 Now that we have the CFT representation $\phi(r,t,\Omega)$ we can check whether it indeed satisfies the condition \eqref{dictionary}.
 Let us sketch the steps of the check.
 First we note that

 Where we have used \eqref{hkll2}.
 Now $\langle 0|\mathcal{O}(X)\mathcal{O}(X')|0 \rangle$ is fixed completely by symmetry.
 We can therefore easily evaluate the above equation.
 As may be expected, it turns out to give the correct bulk two point function.
 The information about the bulk has been encoded in the boundary operator through the smearing function.